-- Asuka berates Misato for let her down and abandoning her right when she needed badly someone who cared for her.
+- Asuka berates Misato for letting her down and abandoning her right when she needed badly someone who cared for her.

 - After Asuka turns his Love Confession down, accusing him from lying to her, Shinji says she shouldn't tell him how he's feeling, or treating her friends like that.